GOP-led Oklahoma House censures Democrat over actions after trans-rights protest altercation

 A second protester who was involved in the altercation with the Highway Patrol trooper left the scene and was found to have been hiding in Turner's legislative office, according to law enforcement accounts that Rep. Anthony Moore, R-Clinton, detailed on the House floor.

 After a discussion with Highway Patrol troopers, Turner reportedly refused to produce the protester, Moore said, and House leadership had to get involved.
-The protester was arrested Monday and charged with assault and battery on a police officer, a felony, he said.
+That protester eventually was arrested Monday and charged with assault and battery on a police officer, a felony, he said.

 House Majority Floor Leader Cyndi Munson, D-Oklahoma City, said in the news conference that Moore's comments on the floor were "not based in facts."

 Blocking officers from being able to question the protester was a violation of state law, Foster said.
-The details of the incident have been reported to the local district attorney, who will decide what happens next, he said.
+The details of the incident have been reported to the Oklahoma County district attorney, who will decide what happens next, he said.

 In a heated debate that, at times, had Democrats shouting across the aisle, Turner said Republicans were trying to silence the constituents of House District 88.